sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 ## Abstract and learning objectives

-In this hands-on lab, you implement a proof of concept (POC) for conducting a site analysis for a customer to compare cost, performance, and level of effort required to migrate from Oracle to SQL Server.
+In this hands-on lab, you implement a proof of concept (POC) for conducting a site analysis for a customer to compare cost, performance, and level of effort required to migrate from Oracle to Azure SQL Database.
 You evaluate the dependent applications and reports that need to be updated and come up with a migration plan.
-Also, you help the customer take advantage of new SQL Server features to improve performance and resiliency and perform a migration from an old version of SQL Server to Azure SQL Database.
+Also, you help the customer take advantage of new features to improve performance and resiliency.

+Optionally, you can also pursue a migration of a SQL Server 2008 R2 instance to Azure SQL Database for the customer's data warehouse.
+Again, you will leverage advanced features of Azure SQL Database to satisfy the customer's compliance and performance needs.

 At the end of this hands-on lab, you will be better able to design and build a database migration plan and implement any required application changes associated with changing database technologies.

 ## Overview

 Wide World Importers (WWI) has experienced significant growth in the last few years.
+As a result, the Oracle OLTP database that powers their vendor integrations and inventory and sales applications has proved inadequate.
+The CIO has read about the performance and security enhancements of Azure SQL Database.
+Before committing to an Azure migration, the CIO would like a PoC of the OLTP database migration and the necessary modifications to the ASP.NET Core inventory app.

 In addition to predictable growth, they’ve had a substantial amount of growth in the data they store in their data warehouse.
 Their data warehouse is starting to show its age, slowing down during extract, transform, and load (ETL) operations and during critical queries.
 The data warehouse is running on SQL Server 2008 R2 Standard Edition.

-The WWI CIO has recently read about new performance enhancements of Azure SQL Database and SQL Server 2017.
-She is excited about the potential performance improvements related to clustered ColumnStore indexes.
+The CIO is excited about the potential performance improvements offered by Azure SQL Database, such as clustered ColumnStore indexes.
 She is also hoping that table compression can improve performance and backup times.

-WWI is concerned about upgrading its database to Azure SQL Database or SQL Server 2017.
-The data warehouse has been successful for a long time.
-As it has grown, it has filled with data, stored procedures, views, and security.
-WWI wants assurance that if it moves its data store, it won’t run into any incompatibilities with the storage engine of Azure SQL Database or SQL Server 2017.

-WWI’s CIO would like a POC of a data warehouse move and proof that the new technology can help ETL and query performance.

 ## Solution architecture